What is a contract: basics, contents and legal aspects

 Although freedom of contract is a fundamental principle, there are limits.
 These limits are set by statutory regulations and general legal principles.
 For example, a contract may not violate legal prohibitions or morality.
 In addition, the contracting parties must have the capacity to enter into legally binding contracts.
 These aspects are particularly important to ensure the validity of a contract and avoid legal problems.

-3. legal aspects
+3. legal aspects of contracts

 Obligations arising from contracts